 - Submit TB blood test in addition to the required immunizations listed above

-- Take English bridge test at the Intensive English Language Center (IELC) if you are not eligible for a waiver.
+- Take the Bridge English Placement Test at the Intensive English Language Center (IELC) if you are not eligible for a waiver.
 Can only be taken at the University.

 - If you have not completed the OISS Online Check-In, sign up for and attend a Check-In Meeting at the OISS to be cleared to enroll in classes.